 Specific areas of interest will be announced closer to the Spring 2021 RFP, but may include: immune-oncology, gene and cell therapy, DNA vaccines, immunotherapy, metabolic, microbiome, RNAi and oncolytic viruses, drug delivery systems, gene editing systems, mechanisms of anti-aging therapy, organ-on-a-chip, imaging and personal-omics, in the field of oncology.

 There are no specific requirements for project readiness.

 Project selection occurs through two stages:

-Stage 1: Non-confidential short proposals are submitted to Columbia and reviewed to ensure there are no contractual, legal, or other encumbrances.
+Stage 1: Non-confidential short proposals are submitted to Columbia and reviewed to ensure there are no contractual, legal, IP, or other encumbrances.
 SDP Oncology will then review the short proposals and make a recommendation as to which short proposals should be selected for the development of a detailed Full Proposal.

 Stage 2: For selected projects, Full Proposals will be developed by Columbia and SDP Oncology and will contain detailed research protocols, comprehensive budget, defined milestones, and equipment/other resources.
-SDP Oncology must approve the Full Proposal.
+SDP Oncology must approve the Full Proposal

 For the short proposal, we encourage Investigators to include defined milestones and a budgeted plan for the first year, including direct and indirect costs.

-Investigators have the right to publish and publicly disclose results from the collaboration.
+Investigators have the ability to publish and publicly disclose results from the collaboration.
 However, the materials to be disclosed (e.g. manuscript, abstract, poster) must be provided to SDP Oncology at least 30 days before disclosure to allow for a review of confidentiality and patentable IP.